 - 6.2 King's Community Members who are supporting Survivor/Victims or are witnesses to Sexualized Violence may contact the Sexual Health and Safety Officer for support, resources, and information.
-See Appendix II for a list of supports and services, including contact information. - 6.3 Respondent(s) also have access to supports and services, and can receive more information through the Vice-President or, if the Respondent is a student, the Dean of Students.
+See Appendix II for a list of supports and services, including contact information. - 6.3 Respondent(s) also have access to supports and services, and can receive information about campus and community resources, etc... through the Vice-President if the Respondent is a member of Staff or Faculty, or, if the Respondent is a student, the Dean of Students.
 See Appendix II for a list of supports and services, including contact information.